TommyWoodley/TommyWoodleyMEngProject/02_Progress_reports/24_01_10/weekly_update.md

   - i.e. should I expect understanding of RL? understanding of drone movements?
 - Feedback on Project Plan
 - What makes a good evaluation?
 Should I be comparing to an existing system?
+- What data is available at the moment?